19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Check.md

 The check is successful if the **result** equals or exceeds the difficulty class ([DC](DC.md)) for this check.
 Otherwise, the check is considered a failure.

+*A creature can choose to automatically fail a check if it so desires.*

 ## Contested Check

 A contested check is made by doing the following: